![]() |

 They demonstrate that difficulty, commitment, and style do not need to be separated.
 That power can exist within consequence.
 That progression can remain coherent.

-The next step is not simply to climb bigger walls, but to do so without losing that coherence—to carry the same method into terrain where the margin for compromise is smaller, and the cost of error is higher.
+The next step that we seek is not simply to climb bigger walls, but to do so without losing that coherence—to carry the same method into terrain where the margin for compromise is smaller, and the cost of error is higher.

 Because in the end, what remains is not only the line itself, but the way it was established—and whether that way continues to make sense when the walls become larger, steeper, and less forgiving.